Azure/azure-sdk-for-net/sdk/cognitivelanguage/Azure.AI.Language.Conversations.Authoring/samples/Sample9_ConversationsAuthoring_GetModelEvaluationResultsAsync.md

 }
 ```

-To retrieve model evaluation results, call GetModelEvaluationResultsAsync on the ConversationalAnalysisAuthoring client.
+To retrieve model evaluation results, call GetModelEvaluationResultsAsync on the AnalyzeConversationAuthoring client.
 This returns an AsyncPageable<UtteranceEvaluationResult> that allows you to iterate through and analyze the results.